n8finch/gatsby-plugin-pageproofer/README.md

 # gatsby-plugin-pageproofer

+> [!WARNING]
+> This repo is not actively maintained.
+If you need an update, please file an issue and I'll take a look.
+Thank you!

 A simple plugin that adds `pageproofer.js` to every page on your Gatsby site for your team or clients to review.

 ## How to use